Detroit Medical Center

 - 5.6.1 The Trainee agrees to cooperate fully in any investigations, discovery, and defense that may arise.
 The Trainee’s failure to cooperate may result in revocation of insurance coverage.

-- 5.6.2 If the Trainee receives, or anyone with whom the Trainee works receives on his/her behalf, any summons, complaint, subpoena, or court paper of any kind relating to activities in connection with this Agreement or the Trainee’s activities at the Sponsoring Institution or DMC, the Trainee agrees to immediately report this receipt to Tenet Claims Department and submit the document received to that office.
+- 5.6.2 If the Trainee receives, or anyone with whom the Trainee works receives on his/her behalf, any summons, complaint, subpoena, or court paper of any kind relating to activities in connection with this Agreement or the Trainee’s activities at the Sponsoring Institution, DMC, or participating institution the Trainee agrees to immediately report this receipt to Tenet Claims Department and submit the document received to that office.

 - 5.6.3 The Trainee agrees to cooperate fully with Administration and Tenet Claims Department in connection with the following: (a) evaluation of patient care; (b) review of an incident or claim; (c) preparation for litigation, whether or not the Trainee is a named party to that litigation.